 About half of those with pulmonary histiocytosis improve, while others have permanent loss of lung function over time.

 In very young patients, the outlook depends on the specific histiocytosis and how severe it is.
 Some children can live a normal life with minimal disease involvement, while others do poorly.
 Young children, especially infants, are more likely to have body-wide symptoms that lead to death.

 Children may also develop:

 Call your health care provider if you or your child have symptoms of this disorder.
 Go to the emergency room if shortness of breath or chest pain develop.

 Avoid smoking.
-Quitting smoking can improve the outcome in people with histiocytosis that affects the lungs.
+Quitting smoking can improve the outcome in people with histiocytosis X that affects the lungs.